AdobeDocs/experience-platform.en/help/query-service/essential-concepts/dataset-statistics.md

 >[!NOTE]
 >
->`COMPUTE STATISTICS` does not support the array or map data types.
-You can set a `skip_stats_for_complex_datatypes` flag to be notified or error out if the input dataframe has columns with arrays and map data types.
+>The `COMPUTE STATISTICS` command does not support the array or map data types.
+You can set a `skip_stats_for_complex_datatypes` flag to be notified or to error out if the input data frame has columns with arrays and map data types.
 By default, the flag is set to true.
 To enable notifications or errors, use the following command: `SET skip_stats_for_complex_datatypes = false`.

 <!--
 On successful completion of a `COMPUTE STATISTICS` query, the console output does not display the statistics directly.
 Instead, the console displays a single row column of `Statistics ID` with a universally unique identifier to reference the results.
 If no alias name is provided the automatic name generation of the `Statistics ID` follows the format of `<tableName_stats_{incremental_number}>`.